shuyilinn/BenchmarkWeb/_includes/LearnedBloomFilter.md

       <details class="nested-item">
         <summary>Our Implementation</summary>
         <p>
         We use neural networks to learn Bloom filters.
-Our architecture is as follows:
+Our architecture is as follows:<br>

-  - Width: 256 neurons per hidden layer
+          - Width: 256 neurons per hidden layer.<br>
-  - Depth: 4 layers (3 fully connected layers followed by ReLU activations, and 1 final output layer)
+          - Depth: 4 layers (3 fully connected layers followed by ReLU activations, and 1 final output layer).<br>
-  - Output: A sigmoid activation is applied to produce a probability indicating key membership
+          - Output: A sigmoid activation is applied to produce a probability indicating key membership.<br>
       This model takes a 2-dimensional input and predicts whether a given key belongs to the target set.
         </p>

       </details>